NBISweden/IgDiscover-legacy/doc/guide.rst

     These three PDF files contain dendrograms of the V, D and J sequences in the individualized database.

-final/igblast.txt.gz
-    IgBLAST result (compressed) of running IgBLAST with the discovered database.

 final/assigned.tab.gz
     V/D/J gene assignments and other information for each sequence.
     The file is created by parsing the IgBLAST output in the ``igblast.txt.gz`` file.